Dineshshahi7/30-Days-SQL-Challenge/README.md

 ✔️ SQL Operators — compare and filter data using operators like =, >, <, BETWEEN, LIKE, IN, etc.
 ✔️ Aggregate Functions — perform calculations over multiple rows such as COUNT(), SUM(), AVG(), MIN(), MAX() to summarize data.
 ✔️ JOINs — combine related rows from two or more tables using matching keys.

+## Day 3 — SQL: Set Operators & Their Rules
+🚀 What I Learned Today
+On Day 3 of the 30-Days-of-SQL-Challenge, I focused on understanding Set Operators in SQL, their rules, and how they differ from JOINs.
+This day helped me clearly understand how SQL combines result sets and how logical mistakes can occur even without runtime errors.